 Back in 2013 we asked you to merge the past, present and future of our city in imaginative ways.
 It could be a drawing, painting, manipulated photograph, or even a map.

-James Macdonald sends us this map of the Square Mile.
+James Macdonald sent us this map of the Square Mile, and we love it.
 At first glance, it looks like any humdrum professional map of the City, but look closely.
 The financial heart of the capital seems now to be based on a grid system, with long boulevards stretching from Ludgate to Leadenhall and Tower to Barbican.
 The River Fleet has re-emerged to the west, and Fleet Street has become a piazza, with new arteries radiating away.